a16z/cicada/README.md

 ### Semaphore extension

-The `SemaphoreHTLV` contract is an example of how one can extend `HomomorphicTimeLockVote` with a ZK set membership protocol to achieve ballot privacy.
+The `SemaphoreCicada` contract is an example of how one can extend `CicadaVote` with a ZK set membership protocol to achieve ballot privacy.
 Note that Semaphore could be replaced with some other ZK set membership module (e.g. [Semacaulk](https://github.com/geometryresearch/semacaulk/)) to the same effect.

 ### Big integer arithmetic